If you would like to delve deeper into the detail of Eastleigh Borough Council’s proposals, we thought these facts would be helpful:

 - 1 Special Area of Conservation, the River Itchen.

-- 6 Sites of Ancient Natural Woodland: Stoke Park Wood, Crowdhill Copse, Upper Barn Copse, Hill Copse, Park Hills Wood and Hallands Copse.
+- 7 Sites of Ancient Natural Woodland: Stoke Park Wood, Crowdhill Copse, Upper Barn Copse, Hill Copse, Park Hills Wood, Hall Lands Copse and Tippers Copse.

 - While it is unlikely the woods would be built upon, Upper Barn Copse would no longer be separated from Crowdhill Copse (and Stoke Park Woods) by fields, bridleways and hedgerows – rather by housing and the new link road.

 - Surrounding Stoke Park Woods with housing would also impact its ecology and character.